All about a would-be A350 Westbury BA13 Bypass

 The possibility of a redesignation of farm-land for new houses and development as a consequence of the eastern Westbury bypass route is reasonably obvious.

-Here is a summary of some of what a local councillor had written: 'My wife and I own 36 acres of land, which we are offering for housing.
+Here is a summary of what a local councillor had written: 'My wife and I own 36 acres of land, which we are offering for housing.
 There is a roundabout planned on our land as part of the Westbury Bypass.
 This would open up clear easy access to the land...'
 He was speaking frankly on the fact of the matter.

 Here is an unbelievable proposal for Bratton and Edington.
 Surely not?